Clovis culture: Genetics

 The only known Clovis burial is that of Anzick-1, an infant boy who was found near Wilsall, Montana, in 1968.
-The body was associated with over 100 stone and bone artifacts, all of which were stained with red ocher, and it dates to approximately 12,990–12,840 years BP.
-Sequencing of his genome demonstrates that he belonged to a population that is ancestral to many contemporary Indigenous peoples of the Americas, particularly those from Central and South America, and less related to those from contemporary North America, including northern Mexico, though there is considerable variability in the genetic closeness of Central and South American indigenous peoples to Anzick-1, with older ancient South American remains generally being closer, suggesting that the Native American population had already diverged into multiple genetically distinct groups by the time of the Clovis culture, followed by subsequent migration of these populations later in the Holocene.
-Like other Native Americans, Anzick-1 is closely related to Siberian peoples, confirming the Asian origin of the Clovis culture.
+The body was associated with over 100 stone and bone artifacts, all of which were stained with red ocher.
+Radiocarbon dating of the skeleton along with the bone artifacts suggests it dates to approximately 12,990–12,840 years BP.
+Sequencing of his genome demonstrates that he is part of the same population as most modern Native Americans, and in particular is part of the "Southern Native American" (SNA) branch that is ancestral to modern Indigenous Americans in Central and South America, as opposed to the "Northern Native American" branch (which split from the SNA branch around 16,000 years ago) ancestral to most contemporary Indigenous Americans in North America north of Mexico.

+There is considerable variability in the genetic affinity of Central and South American indigenous peoples to Anzick-1, with some of the oldest ancient South American individuals showing particularly close genetic ties.
+This indicates that ancestry related to Anzick-1 was already present among early populations of Central and South America by at least 11,000 years ago.
+However, this ancestry was not the primary source of the ancestry of later South American populations, indicating a major population turnover beginning at least 9,000 years ago.
+More recent genomic research indicates that the peopling of South America involved multiple dispersals and regional differentiation, characterized by periods of population replacement alongside long-term genetic continuity in some regions.

+Like other Native Americans, Anzick-1 is closely related to Siberian peoples (having like other Native Americans as well as modern northeast Siberians a mixture of East Asian-related and Ancient North Eurasian ancestry, the latter associated with the Siberian Mal'ta–Buret' culture), confirming the Asian origin of the Clovis culture.
 He belongs to Y chromosome Haplogroup Q-L54, which is common among contemporary Native Americans, and to mitochondrial haplogroup D4h3a, which is rare among contemporary Native Americans (occurring in only 1.4%, primarily along the Pacific coast) but more common in the very earliest Indigenous Americans.